lyhbio/LKE-DTA/README.md

 **LKE-DTA** is an innovative framework designed to predict **drug–target binding affinity** by integrating **Large Language Model (LLM) representations** and **Knowledge Graph Embeddings**.
 By combining natural language processing techniques and graph learning methods, LKE-DTA offers a robust approach for modeling and predicting drug–target interactions with high accuracy.

+This program involves two separate environments to extract drug and protein feature representations and model training.
 ---

 ## Feature Embedding Extraction

-This phase involves two separate environments to extract drug and protein feature representations.

 ---

 ### Environment 1: Drug Feature Embedding via Knowledge Graph